eyenikeyev/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Configure Roles
+- Familiarity with the UI of osTicket
-- Configure Departments
+- Creating and Configuring Roles
-- Configure Teams
+- Creation of Tickets
-- Configure Agents
+- Creating Agents and Users
 - Configure Users
-- Configure SLAs
+- Setting up Service Level Agreements in ticketing system
-- Configure Help Topics
+- Configure=ing Help Topics

 <h2>Configuration Steps</h2>
 1.)
 Go to https://portal.azure.com/, connect to Remote Desktop Connection with the virtual machines' Public IP Address, enter the username and password